 I’m simply in love with my kitchen renovation from last month, but it seemed like something was missing.
 My youngest daughter is a big fan of Fixer upper and was begging me to add a kitchen island.
 That’s when she gave me the idea to create this budget-friendly DIY Kitchen Island From Desk and pallet wood.
 Farmhouse Style of course!
 Thank you, Dixie Belle Paint, for sponsoring today’s post.
 I am a Dixie Belle Brand Ambassador, but all farmhouse opinions are my own.
-This post may contain commissioned affiliate links.

 DIY Kitchen Island From Desk | Farmhouse Style